csorianot/godmc_wiki/Process-methylation-data.md

     ./04c-methylation_pcs.sh

-This step took 15 minutes with a sample of 100 individuals.
+This step took 15 minutes with a sample of 100 individuals and 15 minutes with a sample of ~1800 individuals.
 Again, it parallelises across `$nthreads` (for the GWAS stage).

 In order to run step 5, run the following: